your business in our interactive demo!

 For example, a common use case for DFC analysis is when a startup wants to evaluate investment opportunities and assess the potential returns of a new product launch.
 This calculation can show you exactly how much money you need to consider the investment worthwhile.

-Sensitivity Or "What-If" Analysis
+Sensitivity or "What-If" analysis

 Sensitivity, or "What-If," analysis shows the effects of changes in assumptions such as selling price, supply chain costs, fixed costs, and forecasted sales on your company's financial performance.
 It's a useful tool for financial advisors to analyze the impact of different scenarios on a company's revenue, profits, and other financial aspects.